bioinfo-core-BGU/neatseq-flow-modules/docs/source/Workflow_docs/Metagenomics.rst

             ktUpdateTaxonomy.sh $DBDIR/krona/taxonomy

-    #. kaiju:
+    #.
+Kaiju:

-       Kaiju provides different databases which can be downloaded.
+       Kaiju provides different databases for downloading.
 To get a list of options, just execute ``kaiju-makedb`` with no arguments:

        The following commands demonstrate how to get the ``nr`` database including eukaryotes (``nr_euk``) and the ``progenomes`` database.